zicht/zss/docs/grid.md

 ### Grid type

 Grid columns are typically constructed with floats.
-However, the flexbox model makes it slightly easier, especially if you want the columns in a row to be equally high.
+However, the flexbox model makes building grids easier, especially if you want the columns in a row to have an equal height.
 One drawback is that the [browser support for flexbox](http://caniuse.com/#search=flexbox) is less favourable, but it's still acceptable, though.

 You can choose the type of grid you want.
 The variable `$zss--grid-type` has these possible values:
-1. `$zss--grid-type: flex`
+1. `$zss--grid-type: flex` (default)
-The grid is generated solely using flexbox.
+The grid is generated with flexbox properties.
 Use this if you work with modern browsers.
 2. `$zss--grid-type: float`
-The grid is generated using floats (the old Bootstrap way).
+The grid is generated with floats (the old Bootstrap way).
 Use this if you need support for older browsers, and don't require columns of equal height.